Utkarshrajmishra/collobrative-code-editor/README.md

 # Collobrative Code Editor

 An online code execution platform lets you write code in your favorite programming language and run that code on the same platform.
-The platform now includes a real-time collaboration feature powered by Socket.io.
+The platform now includes a real-time collaboration feature powered by Socket.io and WebRTC to support video chat.

 ## Screenshots